BodyPusher · Small Space Workout Hub

 Most home workout routines assume you have open floor space, a dedicated exercise room, and enough clearance to move in every direction.
 That does not describe most apartments, bedrooms, dorm rooms, or small homes.

 In a small space, the limiting factor is often not motivation.
 It is the room itself.
+The best routine is the one that fits the space you can actually use today.

 Space is limited